‘You’re gonna need a bigger hoe’

 Jason Boyd … Gary / Alien / Robber / Delivery Guy / Monster / Redneck

 Similar to a Mark Polonia production, yet even more tongue-in-cheek, Sharks of the Corn is irredeemably silly with an absurd labyrinthine plot and effects that are as far from special as can be.
-Nonetheless, it does provide some entertainment value simply for its daft delivery and at least everyone plays it straight unlike in executive producer Ron Bonk’s House Shark which is unwatchable.
+Nonetheless, it does provide some entertainment value simply for its daft delivery and at least everyone plays it straight.

-What really scuppers the whole concept is its patently overlong length (it might have been bearable at 75 minutes) and Ritter’s decision to overlay his own quirky soundtrack score over the entire movie including all dialogue scenes.
+What really scuppers the whole concept is its patently overlong length (it might have been bearable at around the 75 minutes mark) and Ritter’s odd decision to add his own quirky soundtrack score over the entire movie including all dialogue scenes.